Are children better at imagining than adults?

 “You could save up all your life to buy a house in a quaint meadow once you’re too old to see or appreciate the beauty you’ve bought into.

-“Or, you could walk to a meadow right now.
+“Or, you could spend time in a meadow right now.

 “How permanent is the summer sky you miss seeing in order to one day vacation under it a few days more?

-“Is there any form of entertainment you couldn’t immediately access on your phone?
+“Is there any form of entertainment you couldn’t already immediately access on your phone?

 “A million silly little details lost in all the in-between times…